Asymptotics for the spectral function on Zoll manifolds: Introduction

 In~\cite{CH15,CH18}, Canzani--Hanin showed that the asymptotics~\eqref{e:conjAsymp} hold whenever $x$ is a non-self focal point.
 That is, the set of directions $\xi \in S_{x}^*M$ that generate a geodesic loop that returns to $x$ has Liouville measure zero.
-As for the flat torus, in the case of non-self focal points, one can take any sequence $\nu_\ell\to \infty$ and $\e_\ell=1$.
-In this article, we study the case of Zoll manifolds which have, in some sense, the opposite dynamical behavior from manifolds without conjugate points.
-This is a rich class of manifolds that includes compact rank one symmetric spaces.
-Indeed, while the most well known example of a Zoll manifold is the round sphere, $\mathbb{S}^2$, the moduli space of Zoll metrics on $\mathbb S^2$ is infinite dimensional~\cite{Gu:76}.
+As for the flat torus, in the case of non-self focal points, one can take any sequence $\nu_\ell\to \infty$ and $\w_\ell=1$.